Lapland on a Budget: Our 3 Day Rovaniemi Itinerary

 After lunch we headed to Santa’s Post Office.
 A fully operational post office but if you’re thinking this is just a normal post office you’re very wrong.

 This is where every letter posted to Santa in the world comes to.
-They have them on display and they are categorised by country and it's so magical to see.
+They have them on display and they are categorised by country, and it’s so magical to see.

 You can also send post back home and this is the only place in the world that stamps the post with the official Lapland postmark.